lfaucheux/PyLUCCBA/README.md

 ## Data customization/addition

 You may want to add your own scenarii regarding, say, how the price CO2 evolves, the trajectory of output flows to produce annually, the necessary quantity of input that is required to produce 1 tonne of output, etc...
-Given that data are stored (in txt and csv formats) according to a hard-to-guess directory tree, the easiest way to work with custom data is to imitate the package-native data that are contained in the [*resources*](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder.
+The easiest way to work with custom data is to imitate the package-native data that are contained in the [*resources*](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources) folder.
 Let's thus start with a local copy of this folder:

     >>> import PyLUCCBA as cc
     >>> cc.folder_copier(name='resources')